 Ever wondered what Garlic flavoured ice cream tastes like?
 No, me neither.
 Anyway, the Isle of Wight is brimming with Garlic, to the extent that some villages seem to smell of it.
 It's only natural then to create a Garlic Festival.

-It's actually pretty big now with some reports saying that it attracts 25,000 people over two days for live music, funfair rides and cooking demonstrations.
-There are also loads of stalls selling local produce, things shaped out of wood and driveways.
+It's actually pretty big now with some reports saying that it attracts 25,000 people over two days for live music as well as things like dog agility, magic shows and cooking demonstrations.
+There are also loads of stalls selling local produce.

-It's actually pretty big now with some reports saying that it attracts 25,000 people over two days for live music, funfair rides and cooking demonstrations.
-There are also loads of stalls selling local produce, things shaped out of wood and driveways.
+It's actually pretty big now with some reports saying that it attracts 25,000 people over two days for live music as well as things like dog agility, magic shows and cooking demonstrations.
+There are also loads of stalls selling local produce.

 Regattas, August